Drizin/CodegenCS/src/Core/CodegenCS/README.md

 String interpolation doesn't allow the interpolation of methods, but it allows the interpolation of delegates (Actions and Funcs).

-PS: Embedding Actions/Funcs delegates inside interpolated strings (and benefiting from Implicit Indent Control) is very elegant and it's the prefered method.
-But if for any reason you don't like the idea of embedding delegates or if you think you need more control you might prefer to [`manually invoke methods`](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS/Deprecated.md#ManuallyInvokingMethods)).
+Embedding Actions/Funcs delegates inside interpolated strings is very elegant, can benefit from Implicit Indent Control, and therefore it's the prefered way of organizing templates.
+However if for any reason you don't like the idea of embedding delegates, or if you think you need more control, you might prefer to [`manually invoke methods`](https://github.com/CodegenCS/CodegenCS/tree/master/src/Core/CodegenCS/Deprecated.md#ManuallyInvokingMethods)).

 ## Embedding Action